lucionieto/airline-ticket-price-analysis/README.md

 - *RandomForestRegression model explains ~96% of variance in ticket prices.*

 ## Conclusion
 This project highlights how multiple factors affect flight ticket prices, with **class** and **timing of booking** being the most important.
-The Random Forest model achieved strong predictive accuracy (R² = 0.985), demonstrating the potential of machine learning for real-world pricing problems.
+The Random Forest model achieved significant predictive percision (R² = 0.985), demonstrating the potential of machine learning models for real-world business problems.

 ## How to Run
 1. Clone this repository